cardmix/Cardano-Mixer-Frontend/README.md

 nix-shell -E '(import ./default.nix { }).shells.ghcjs'
 ```

-In the shell, run `cabal build --ghcjs` to build it.
+In the shell, run `cabal build --ghcjs -f frontend` to build it.

 Copy `all.js` file to `result/`: